 The photo above is from Zena’s entry on the Geni genealogical site, maintained by her family.
 It looks to me like an engagement photo.
 The Michigan Alumnus Volume 57, Page 392 announced Zena’s engagement to Eugene Brody in 1950:

 Zena Friedland, ’48, an editor for National Publications in New York, is engaged to Eugene Brody, ’47.
 Go Blue!!!

 Zena was married to Eugene Brody on June 24th, 1951 in New York, and continued to work at National Comics (now DC Comics) for some years.
-The first of her three children was born in 1955, so it’s possible she left her staff job at that time, but that’s speculation on my part.
+The first of her three children was born in 1955, and Zena’s granddaughter Emily Chandler thinks she left DC at that time to be a stay-at-home mom.
 She was succeeded by Ruth Brant, then by Phyllis Reed, whose name began appearing as editor in the romance titles in 1958.

-Little information is available about Zena after this time, but she died on June 12, 1971 in New York.
-The cause of death is listed as Cancer.
+Emily said that Zena and Eugene’s three children were Robert (1955), Ellen (1958) and Paul (1960).
+I have no other information except that Zena died on June 12, 1971 in New York.
+The cause of death is listed as cancer.
 Her husband was a doctor who practiced for over 40 years, dying in 2012.
 As of that date he was survived by their three children, nine grandchildren, and Zena’s sister Gloria.

 I’ll be updating my previous posts about Zena Brody with this information soon.
 Any further information is welcome.
 More about DC editors can be found on my COMICS CREATION page.
 Thanks again to Jake Oster and Alex Jay for their research help.